gondek/jazz-catalogue/_posts/2016-01-18-the-black-saint-and-the-sinner-lady.md

 artist: mingus
 allmusic: http://www.allmusic.com/album/the-black-saint-and-the-sinner-lady-mw0000192238
 wikipedia: https://en.wikipedia.org/wiki/The_Black_Saint_and_the_Sinner_Lady
+quote: "Of Love, Pain, and Passioned Revolt, then Farewell, My Beloved, 'til It's Freedom Day"
+quote-source: "Subtitle of \"Mode D - Trio and Group Dancers\", the 4th movement/track"
 ---

-An amazing work of composition, performance and editing.
-I had a hard time listening to it at first - it can be quite jarring - but once I took the time to listen closely and approached it as a single multi-part narrative, I was blown away by this album.
+I had a hard time listening to this at first because it can be quite jarring with its intense solos, rhythms and tempo.
+But now it now one of the few albums that I will listen to from beginning to end without directing my attention to anything else, because it ends up consuming all of my attention.
 Mingus wrote it partially as a ballet and while he was undergoing psychotherapy, something that may not surprise some listeners.
-I can use this album to pump me up or lull me to sleep (as strange as that seems).
+I often use this album as fuel for introspection or simply clearing my mind.